kobo/groovyserv/sources/readme_en.txt

     $ mvn -Dmaven.test.skip=true clean package

-To build it in Windows, you need gcc and MinGW (recommended on Cygwin).
+To build it in Windows, you need gcc-3 and MinGW (recommended on Cygwin).
 You must install them before trying to build.

 .. _ref-readme-env: